thinkshout/thinkshout/blog/_posts/drupalcon-2014.md

 ###Birds of a Feather (BoF)###

 The ThinkShout team will be leading a great variety of BoF sessions next week.
-Join in the conversation - we want to hear from you!
+Join in the conversations - we want to hear from you!

 ####TUESDAY:####